+

-Alpha Delta Phi Fraternity
+Alpha Delta Phi Mentors Logo

 Jared Schmidt, Minn. ’04 reflects on his time mentoring Lucas Glissendorf, Minn. ’13